jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     Get-ChildItem |</pre>

-    That is an invalid command because you are missing the cmdlet to the right of the piping operator.
+    That is an invalid command because it is missing the cmdlet to the right of the | operator.
 Look carefully at the &gt; character in the prompt:

     ![Command error](Images/ex4_Command_Line_Error.png)

     The fact that it's red means there is an error.
-This quick error indicator is evaluated on each keystroke so it's apparent when the error is fixed.
+This quick error indicator is evaluated on each keystroke so that you know when the error is fixed.

 	> The error indicator lights up when executing the command right now would result in a parsing error.
 It doesn't light up if the command is simply wrong or doesn't exist.